 Customized Cross Linking was first introduced in India at Narayana Nethralaya.

-The treatment involves removing the superficial layer (epithelium) from the surface of the cornea and then applying Riboflavin eye drops to the eye for 30 minutes.
-The eye is then exposed to UVA light for another 30 minutes.
-After the treatment, a bandage contact lens is worn for 1-3 days until the surface of the eye has healed.
-Antibiotic and steroid eye drops are also prescribed for a few weeks.
+Collagen Cross Linking is a procedure to stop the progression of Keratoconus which involves removing the skin (epithelium) from the surface of the cornea either manually or by a Laser and custom-made riboflavin eye drops that are applied to the cornea every 2 mins for 20 mins.
+The eye is then exposed to UVA light for 10 minutes.
+After the treatment, an eye-pad is worn for 1-3 days and antibiotic drop is applied to the treated eye four times a day until the surface of the eye has healed.

 The prime point that should be acknowledged is that the collagen cross-linking procedure does not cure Keratoconus.
 It does not help in regularising the irregularities of your keratoconic cornea and for that purpose Collagen Cross Linking is often combined with (preceeded by) either a Laser Procedure or INTACS.

 Collagen Cross Linking aims to slow or even halt the progression of the condition thus preventing further deterioration of vision and need of corneal transplantation.